Forced Marriage

 Prevalence

-Statistics from the Forced Marriage Unit show that, in 2020, the 6 most prevalent focus countries for forced marriage (i.e., the country where the spouse lives or the marriage has or is due to take place in) were:
+Statistics from the Forced Marriage Unit (FMU) show that, in 2023, 25% of their supported cases involved victims under 17 years old.
+They also reveal the six most prevalent countries for forced marriage (i.e., the country where the spouse lives or where the marriage has or is due to take place) were:

 • Pakistan